 Spellbound is something of a stumbling follow-up to Rebecca, producer David O Selznick’s previous collaboration with Hitchcock.
-Selznick was a devotee of psychoanalysis, and the idea of basing a film on the subject was already in the mind of the director.
-To that end, the producer’s own therapist, May Romm, was brought in as a technical advisor (resulting in Hitchcock’s famous response when she pointed out an inaccuracy, “My dear, it’s only a movie”).
+Selznick was a devotee of psychoanalysis, and the idea of basing a film on the subject was already in the director's mind.
+To that end, the producer’s own therapist, May Romm, was brought in as a technical advisor (resulting in Hitchcock’s famous response when she pointed out an inaccuracy: “My dear, it’s only a movie”).

 What ends up on screen is a mishmash of sometimes conflicting demands.
 There's an earnest paean to the practice of psychoanalysis, which is undercut by the director’s devious sense of humour.
-The “serious” (with 6o years hindsight it seems decidedly less so) exploration of the discipline’s magical curative qualities is fused uneasily with the standard requirements of the Hitchcock suspense format.
+The “serious” (with sixty years' hindsight, it seems decidedly less so) exploration of the discipline’s magical curative qualities is fused uneasily with the standard requirements of the Hitchcock suspense format.
 Gregory Peck’s amnesiac impostor must be cured of his mental disturbance before the Law catches up with him.
-Simultaneously, devoted brain care specialist Ingrid Bergman is falling in love with him.
+Simultaneously, devoted brain-care specialist Ingrid Bergman is falling in love with him.
 And there’s a murder plot to contend with.

-The schematised presentation of Freudian psychoanalysis means that every neurosis or fragment of a dream is a clue leading to the solving of the patient’s personal mystery.
+The schematised presentation of Freudian psychoanalysis means every neurosis or fragment of a dream is a clue leading to the solving of the patient’s personal mystery.
 This may then be revealed to the disturbed individual, resulting in an instantaneous cure.
-While this approach allows the film to occupy a more conventional suspense narrative, it renders glib any insights into Peck’s malaise.
-Once the childhood memory he has repressed is exposed, he is made immediately well (he joyfully announces that, although he knocked his brother onto sharp railings when he slid down a banister as a child, he didn’t kill him as it was an accident – a trauma-free life beckons!)
+While such an approach allows the film to occupy a more conventional suspense narrative, it renders glib any insights into Peck’s malaise.
+Once the childhood memory he has repressed is exposed, he is made immediately well (joyfully announcing that, although he knocked his brother onto sharp railings when he slid down a banister as a child, he didn’t kill him as it was an accident – a trauma-free life beckons!)

-It seems strange that Hitchcock chose to have little involvement with the famous Salvador Dali-designed dream sequence.
-It was directed by William Cameron Menzies (Hitch wanted Joseph von Sternberg) at Selznick’s behest, and it is said that the producer was responsible for reducing a sequence that ran anything up to 20 minutes (according to who you listen to) to only two.
-Apparently Hitchcock wasn’t altogether happy with the results either.
+It seems strange that Hitchcock wound up having little involvement with the famous Salvador Dali-designed dream sequence.
+It was directed by William Cameron Menzies (Hitch wanted Joseph von Sternberg) at Selznick’s behest after initial attempts met with his disapproval, and it is said that the producer was responsible for reducing a sequence that ran anything up to twenty minutes (according to who you listen to) to only two.
+Apparently, Hitchcock wasn’t altogether happy with the results either.
 Perhaps his hands-off approach resulted from weary experience of Selznick’s dictatorial demands.

 Another area that didn’t meet with the director’s approval was Miklos Rozsa’s Oscar-winning score, which featured the theremin.
-Rosza said he didn’t like it as, “it got in the way of his direction”.
-Distinctive as the score is, I have to agree with Hitch on this.
+Rosza said Hitch didn’t like it as, “it got in the way of his direction”.
+Distinctive as the score is, I have to agree with the director on this.

-Nevertheless, the director remains a very identifiable presence and he makes a big splash with several shots in the film.
+Nevertheless, Hitch remains a very identifiable presence, and he makes a big splash with several shots in the film.
 The hallway of opening doors as Bergman and Peck kiss for the first time (in its way as suggestive as the final shot of North by Northwest) and the point-of-view down the killer’s gun barrel, achieved with a giant fake hand, are the most noteworthy (into which a couple of hand-coloured red/orange frames were cut, as the gun goes off).

-Despite slightly outré subject matter the for-the-time the finished film is routine and faintly silly, enlivened by the occasional bravura sequence.
-There is a seed of a more serious film (Peck’s character was being treated for what we’d now regard as post-traumatic stress by Dr Edwardes) but it ends up as an intriguing premise in search of strong storyline.
-It might have been more satisfying to make a straight adaption of the novel that inspired Hitchcock, The House of Dr Edwardes, in which a lunatic takes over the asylum.
-Hitchcock referred to Spellbound as “just another manhunt wrapped up in pseudo-pyschonalysis”, and it's hard to disagree with that appraisal.
+Despite slightly outré subject matter the for-the-time, the finished film is routine and faintly silly, enlivened by the occasional bravura sequence.
+There is a seed of a more serious picture here (Peck’s character was being treated for what we’d now regard as post-traumatic stress by Dr Edwardes), but it ends up as an intriguing premise in search of strong storyline.
+A straight adaption of the novel that inspired Hitchcock, The House of Dr Edwardes, in which a lunatic takes over the asylum, might have been more satisfying.
+Hitch referred to Spellbound as “just another manhunt wrapped up in pseudo-pyschonalysis”, and it's hard to disagree with that appraisal.